telerik/ajax-docs/controls/map/client-side-programming.md

 		var kendoMap = $telerik.$("#<%=RadMap1.ClientID %>").data("kendoMap");//the jQuery selector must get the RadMap wrapping div element

->note  **RadMap** is an IScriptControl based on MS AJAX and so it instantiates its client-side object (i.e., the Kendo Map)	during the`Sys.Application.Init`event.
+>tip  **RadMap** is an IScriptControl based on MS AJAX and so it instantiates its client-side object (i.e., the Kendo Map)	during the`Sys.Application.Init`event.
 This means that the earliest event in which you can reference the map widget is **Sys.Application.Load** .

 ## Client-side Methods